soujiokita/booru/README.md

 ## booru.resolve()
 You will need this for every object, this library designed to be neat and clean returns, although it must be reparsed to the string first, that's why `booru.resolve()` exist.

+## Documentation
+The documentation can be found https://sinkaroid.github.io/booru

 ## Legal
 This tool can be freely copied, modified, altered, distributed without any attribution whatsoever.
 However, if you feel